s-victor/TinyPedal/docs/customization.md

     enable_window_position_correction
 Set `true` to enable main application window position correction, which is used to correct window-off-screen issue with multi-screen.
 This option is enabled by default.

-    enable_x11_display_server_override
-Set display server type to `X11` via environment variable on Linux.
-This option may help work around some issues with overlay dragging and position on `Wayland`.
-This option requires restarting TinyPedal to take effect.
-This option is enabled by default on Linux.

     enable_x11_platform_plugin_override
 Set Qt platform plugin type to `X11` via environment variable on Linux.
 This option may help work around some issues with overlay dragging and position on `Wayland`.
 This option requires restarting TinyPedal to take effect.
 This option is enabled by default on Linux.